jpszerzp/PacMAI/README.txt

 User guide
 • Navigate to correct directory (the one with layouts and test_cases folder)
 • In the terminal run auto grader with command “python autograder.py”
-• Observe the result of q5, as this is default agent I used
+• Observe the result of q5, as this is default method I used
-• To observe other agents, open multiAgents.py, find the corresponding function (used algorithm can be told from name of the function) and use that function in evaluationFunction method of the class.
-Test in the same way above.
+• To observe other agents, open multiAgents.py, find the wanted agent with name, and replace reflex agent with it.
+Test in the same way above and observe score outcome.
 • q1 to q5 is invented by the faculty of the course at Berkeley.
 For my purpose, the multiAgent.py file alone satisfies my intention to implement involved AI methods.